New Orleans Urban Enslavement Tour

 - Learn about urban slave quarters

-- Discover the history of African contributions
+- Discover the impact of African descent on New Orleans

 - Visit an original open-hearth kitchen

-- Shop at a historic women's non-profit
+- Shop at the historic Exchange Shop

 Includes